j-desloires/eo-crops/README.md

 </div>

 A small python module that brings together the features of SentinelHub, the eo-learn python library and OrfeoToolBox for basic downloading and processing of Earth observation data for crop monitoring.
 SentinelHub account can be sponsored by the [ESA Network-of-Resources (NoR) program](https://nor-discover.cloudeo.group/Service/EDC-Sentinel-Hub/SponsoringWizardPricelist).
+For weather data, you need to have the [meteoblue API](https://www.meteoblue.com/fr/weather-api/dataset-api/index)

 The documentation is available on this [link](https://eo-crops.readthedocs.io/en/latest/)